 Diabetic Plan

-Members of the Diabetic plan will have modified zero-point food lists.
-The diabetic plan will not include oatmeal and starchy vegetables on their zero point foods list.
-Stay tuned for the complete list when the app updates.
+Members of the Diabetic plan have a modified zero-point food list.
+The diabetic plan does not include oatmeal and starchy vegetables on their zero point foods list.
+However, diabetic members receive additional daily points to make up for these differences.

 Here are some foods that are not on the zero-point list.